Bringing a puppy home for the first time is exciting, fun, and exhausting — all rolled into one!

 - A person riding by on a bicycle = easy peasy!

-Enroll in our Puppy Essentials: Socialization Foundations Workshop to get access to in-depth socialization exercises you can begin right away with video examples.
-Workshops also include a LIVE virtual training session with me so you can get personalized feedback and help with your puppy's socialization.
+Enroll in our Puppy Essentials: Socialization Foundations Workshop to get access to in-depth socialization exercises you can begin right away with video examples, step-by-step instructions, and more!

 Start Low, Go Slow.
 Keep It Short & Sweet!